NewSmoke38/OpenMic/README.md

 # 🎤 OpenMic

-Welcome to **OpenMic** — a modern, anonymous message board where anyone can share their thoughts, connect, and be heard.
+Welcome to **OpenMic** — a modern message board where anyone can share their thoughts, connect, and be heard.
 Built with love, learning, and a passion for open expression.

 ## 🌟 Why I Made This

 This is a cool project which was always in my mind but i could somehow just never make it lol.
-Actualy this project belongs to my first ever workshop series of development of backend and deployment of full-stack websites, which i organized in Hack Club's Athena Award, to teach some really cool under the hood stuff !!!!
+Actually this project belongs to my first ever workshop series of development of backend and deployment of full-stack websites, which i organized in Hack Club's Athena Award, to teach some really cool under the hood stuff !!!!

 I am proud of it. very much. <3